 Our architectural features are uniquely suited for the care of residents living with Alzheimer’s and other forms of dementia.
-Residents can safely make use of indoor and outdoor environments to maintain an active and engaging lifestyle.
-A stimulating environment is emphasized at Villa Alamar.
-Its open pathways and beautiful courtyards offer a perfect dementia care community.
+Residents can safely make use of indoor and outdoor elements to maintain an active and engaging lifestyle.
+Our sensory-stimulating environment, open pathways, and beautiful courtyards offer a perfect memory care community.

 Our Management Team